 In December 1994, the Board of Managers initiated by resolution for a new project to establish an off-channel impoundment in the vicinity of sections 3 and 10 of Brandt Township, Polk County, MN.
 Construction of the impoundment started in 1999 and has been operational since 2001.
-The project site (approximately 960 acres) is located 30 channel miles upstream of the Red River of the North.
+The project site is on 960 acres is located 30 channel miles upstream of the Red River of the North.
 The total estimated cost of the project is $3.3 million.

 The drainage area above the project is approximately 23.4 square miles.
-The project can store 4,500 acre-feet of water (5.2 inches of run-off)- up to the emergency spillway.
+The project can store 4,505 acre-feet of water (5.2 inches of run-off) up to the primary spillway.
 The inlet structure is a 12′ x 8′ reinforced concrete box culvert and the outlet is a two-stage outlet with the lower stage a 48″ reinforced concrete box culvert.
-The embankment length is approximately 5 miles and consists of approximately 750,000 cubic yards of earthen fill.
+The embankment length is 5 miles and consists of approximately 750,000 cubic yards of earthen fill.

 The Red River Watershed Management Board funded approximately 85% of the cost of Angus Oslo #4 Project construction costs.
 The MRSRWD paid approximately 15% with additional funding from a State of Minnesota Flood Damage Reduction Program Grant.